 I can support you to recognise patterns of behaviour which feel stuck and explore the ways in which these may no longer meet your needs.
 In recognising these patterns you can become free to make different choices and live in a more fulfilling way.

 Training, qualifications & experience

-I am a qualified psychotherapist with many years varied experience.
+I am a qualified psychotherapist with varied experience.

 I have worked for several charities and have particular experience of working with people struggling through a difficult pregnancy, coping with pregnancy loss and with parents who are grieving the death of a baby.
 I am able to support parents who have experienced birth trauma at any stage of their journey.

 I also have extensive experience of working with people who live with chronic health conditions (in particular, stroke, diabetes, cystic fibrosis, cancer and gut and bowel conditions), are facing life-changing diagnoses, coping with bereavement and loss, anxiety and depression, and those who are struggling with the meaning and direction of their lives.

 Outside of my private practice I am a specialist psychotherapist in the NHS working in Barts hospital cancer and palliative care services.